atzberg/mlmod/README.md

 ## 🔆 Acknowledgements

 Support from NSF Grant DMS-2306101, NSF Grant DMS-1616353, and DOE Grant ASCR PHILMS DE-SC0019246 is gratefully acknowledged.
 More recent documentation and development used assistance from AI Anthropic Claude 3.6 Sonnet.
+The core algorithms and mathematical frameworks in this package were designed and manually implemented by the authors.

 ---